MacNCheese0990/MacNCheese0990/README.md

 - (Extreme) apathetic- if I'm being kind/understanding to you, remember it's just an act.

-- Regardless of stated above- I still am able to be anyone you want (cheerful/quiet/someone you wish to vent to/rude)
+- Regardless of stated above- I still am able to be anyone you want (cheerful/quiet/someone you wish to vent to/rude- actively become a whole new person?)

 - If you think bullying/harassing/mocking/ignoring me is an ideal opinion- I barely gaf unless you're my close friends.